-As an example, the procedures in this guide will lead you through the process of configuring a single cabinet with eight shelves.
-However, you must adjust the procedures and the DMF configuration file to fit your site-specific situation.
+As an example, the procedures in this guide will lead you through the process of configuring a single cabinet with multiple shelves.
+You must adjust the procedures and the DMF configuration file to fit your site-specific situation.

-After you complete the procedures in this guide, the cabinet will have eight independent OpenVault library control programs (LCPs), C00 through C07, and a set of up to sixteen drive control programs (DCPs) per shelf, such as C00d00 through C00d15 for shelf 0.
-Each LCP will be used with a corresponding volume group, vg_c00 through vg_c07.
-The volume groups will be managed as two DMF migrate groups, mg0 and mg1, as shown in Figure 1-6.
+After you complete the procedures in this guide, the cabinet will have up to eight independent OpenVault libraries, C00 through C07, and a set of up to sixteen drives per shelf, such as C00d00 through C00d15 for shelf 0.
+Each library will be used with a corresponding volume group, such as vg_c00 through vg_c07 .
+The volume groups will be managed as two DMF migrate groups (mg0 and mg1 for COPAN MAID as permanent storage or copan_fmc1 and copan_fmc2 for fast-mount cache)